awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 `Memory`  <a name="cfn-ecs-taskdefinition-memory"></a>
 The amount \(in MiB\) of memory used by the task\.
-If using the EC2 launch type, you must specify either a task\-level memory value or a container\-level memory value\.
+If your tasks will be run on Amazon EC2 instances, you must specify either a task\-level memory value or a container\-level memory value\.
 This field is optional and any value can be used\.
 If a task\-level memory value is specified then the container\-level memory value is optional\.
 For more information regarding container\-level memory and memory reservation, see [ContainerDefinition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html)\.
-If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of valid values for the `cpu` parameter:
+If your tasks will be run on AWS Fargate, this field is required and you must use one of the following values, which determines your range of valid values for the `cpu` parameter:
 + 512 \(0\.5 GB\), 1024 \(1 GB\), 2048 \(2 GB\) \- Available `cpu` values: 256 \(\.25 vCPU\)
 + 1024 \(1 GB\), 2048 \(2 GB\), 3072 \(3 GB\), 4096 \(4 GB\) \- Available `cpu` values: 512 \(\.5 vCPU\)
 + 2048 \(2 GB\), 3072 \(3 GB\), 4096 \(4 GB\), 5120 \(5 GB\), 6144 \(6 GB\), 7168 \(7 GB\), 8192 \(8 GB\) \- Available `cpu` values: 1024 \(1 vCPU\)